-An engaged employee finds their job to be motivating and personally fulfilling and therefore tend to be more productive on the job than disengaged employees.
-Research conducted by the Hay Group found that among office workers who were actively engaged, they were 43% more productive.
+An engaged employee finds their job to be motivating and personally fulfilling.
+As a result, they tend to be more productive on the job than other disengaged employees.
+Research conducted by the Hay Group found that office workers who were actively engaged are 43% more productive.

 This productivity frees up time for employees to devote to other tasks.
-This extra time could be used to search for more customers, provide service to existing customers, or help a team member complete a difficult task.
-The extra time could also be used to hone existing skills or develop completely new ones.
+This extra time could be used to reach more customers, provide assistance to existing customers, or help a team member complete a difficult task.
+They can also hone existing skills or develop completely new ones.
 If this is the case, not only is the employee more effective, but they will also be more engaged as a result.

 Engaged employees find their work to be personally fulfilling, and feel that their position is an important part of who they are as a person.
 While they do expect to receive compensation, this is not what drives their efforts each day.
 An employee that is driven because they care about their organization and not about the paycheck is an employee that will always do right by your company.